SaketAkella/amFOSS-tasks/task-05/README.md

 completed the task.
-I would say this one of the easiset tasks though ive had a few difficulties handling .NET on my linux.
+I would say this was one of the easiset tasks though ive had a few difficulties handling .NET on my linux.